surya1701/RL-PointNav-project/index.md

 ## Experiments

 We implemented and evaluated a series of agents ranging from non-learning baselines to deep reinforcement learning models.
-All agents were trained and tested using the same episode structure, environment parameters, and custom reward function.
+All agents were trained and tested using the same episode structure, environment parameters and custom reward function.

----

-### 🔹 Random Agent

-**Description:**
-The random agent selects one of the available discrete actions at each timestep with uniform probability.

-**Purpose:**
-Acts as a naive baseline to quantify the difficulty of the task and assess the impact of having no navigation strategy.

-**Behavior:**
-- Often collides with obstacles
-- Spins in place
-- Rarely reaches the goal

-**Implementation Notes:**
-- Stateless policy
-- Uniform random over 5 actions: `MoveAhead`, `RotateLeft`, `RotateRight`, `LookUp`, `LookDown`

 ---